logobg/Witbox-2--BQ_CNC--Marlin-2.1.1/README.md

 thermistors.h
 thermistor_100.h

-bed pin is e1 pin
-led pin is the aux pin
-the bed thermistor is over the e0 thermistor pin = 14 analog input pin (you have to solder 4.7 kohm resistor on the board to make it work)
+bed pin is e1 pin. use mosfet and at least 300w power supply to reach max 70 degrees :( led pin is the aux pin the bed thermistor is over the e0 thermistor pin = 14 analog input pin (you have to solder 4.7 kohm resistor on the board to make it work)